 Check if your university or TAFE has a current partnership

 Web-based job seeking resources

-Additionally there are a number of websites providing valuable information and resources to assist with job seeking.
+Additionally, there are a number of websites providing valuable information and resources to assist with job seeking.
+These include:

 Graduate Careers Australia